 Enable and create log file at this path.
 Include the desired file name, something like mylog.txt for example.
 (If you specify the same file name repeatedly, then new log information will be added to the existing file.)
 By default (if you do not use the option), the tool will create a log file with a name formatted like indextool_<ISOdate>_<time>.log in the tool folder: it will also always print the log to the terminal window before it exits.
 Use the option to specify your own path and file name of the log file to which to log all tool events.
 You must have write/create access to that folder.

 The tool reports index key data errors and any duplicate keys for unique indexes.
-Index key data errors are errors about data which does not match the index data type, such as dates in the wrong format, numericals with the wrong decimal character, etc.
+Index key data errors are errors about data which does not match the index data type, such as dates in the wrong format, numericals with the wrong decimal character, etc. The log will only contain the number of keys that was sent to each index, but not how many were added or deleted.

 If the log ends with something similar to the following (this was a very small test database with a lot of empty databases), the reindexing was successful: